mit-pdos/sigmaos/cpython3.11/Doc/reference/lexical_analysis.rst

    imagnumber: (`floatnumber` | `digitpart`) ("j" | "J")

 An imaginary literal yields a complex number with a real part of 0.0.
-Complex numbers are represented as a pair of floating-point numbers and have the same restrictions on their range.
-To create a complex number with a nonzero real part, add a floating-point number to it, e.g., ``(3+4j)``.
+Complex numbers are represented as a pair of floating point numbers and have the same restrictions on their range.
+To create a complex number with a nonzero real part, add a floating point number to it, e.g., ``(3+4j)``.
 Some examples of imaginary literals::

    3.14j   10.j    10j     .001j   1e100j   3.14e-10j   3.14_15_93j